ni/automotive-camera-module-reference/docs/reference/hardware/automotive-camera-module-variants.md

-# PXIe-148X Automotive Camera Module Details
+# PXIe-148X Automotive Camera Module Detailsadsdasdad
 {: .no_toc }

 This document includes reference information on various properties of PXIe-148x automotive camera modules and links to related specifications.